RenatoGeh/gospn/README.md

 GSL, so we recommend installing GoNum.

-The dependencies below can be considered "optional", in that the user can avoid using them if one wishes so.
+The dependencies below can be considered "optional", in that the user can avoid using them if they wish.

 #### graph-tool (optional)